contino/kubernetes-best-practices/general/README.md

  with directory services such as IAM/SSO.
 Audit and log access to registries (write access and read of sensitive data).
  Integrates automated scan into CI processes to ensure only authorized images can be used.

-Unbounded Administrative Access – Orchestrators should use a least privilege access model to enable controlled and limited user access to sensitive resources (host, containers, images).
+Unbounded Administrative Access – Orchestrators should use a least privileged access model to enable controlled and limited user access to sensitive resources (host, containers, images).

-Dedicated service accounts for your application run-time - ensure kubernetes deployed application runtime relies on a dedicated service-account for such purpose.
+Dedicated service accounts for your application runtime - ensure kubernetes deployed application runtime relies on a dedicated service-account for such purpose.
 Avoid using default service accounts to promote access segregation.
-Use RBAC grouping as appropriate
+Use RBAC grouping as appropriate.

 Use dedicated namespace or namespace grouping for application runtime within kubernetes, to enforce access segregation.
 This option will enable namespace based isolation for firewall security rule creation, and also simplifies namespace-based forensic log collection.Unauthorized Access – Use strong authentication methods (e.g.: SSO) to secure access to cluster-wide admin accounts.

-In addition, encrypt data at rest and control access to the data from containers only, regardless of the node they’re running on.
+Also, encrypt data at rest and control access to data from containers only, regardless of where the container runs.

-Poorly separated inter container network traffic – Configure orchestrators to segment network traffic into discrete virtual networks by sensitivity level (e.g.: public-facing apps can share a virtual network vs. internal apps).
+Poorly separated inter container network traffic – Configure orchestrators to segment network traffic into discrete virtual networks by sensitivity level (e.g., public-facing apps can share a virtual network vs. internal apps).

-Mixing of Workload Sensitivity Levels – Configure orchestrators to separate container and hosting zones by automatically grouping and deploying workloads to hosts based on their sensitivity level, purpose and threat posture.
-Further, for an additional layer of security, it’s recommended to segment network traffic more discreetly based on sensitivity levels as well.
+Mixing of Workload Sensitivity Levels – Configure orchestrators to separate container and hosting zones by automatically grouping and deploying workloads to hosts based on their sensitivity level, purpose and threat posture .
+Further, for an additional layer of security, it’s recommended to segment network traffic more discreetly based on the sensitivity levels as well.

-Orchestrator Node Trust – Configure orchestrators to safeguard secure-by-default ensuring nodes have a persistent identity, gain accurate inventory of nodes and their network connections.
+Orchestrator Node Trust – Configure orchestrators to safeguard secure-by-default, ensuring nodes have a persistent identity, gain accurate inventory of nodes, and network connections.
 Have the means in place to isolate/remove compromised nodes would not compromise others and finally, use authenticated network connections between cluster members and end-to-end encryption of intracluster traffic.

  Hunt for Vulnerabilities Within The Runtime Software – Monitor container runtime for vulnerabilities.
 Use tools to detect CVEs vulnerabilities and ensure orchestrators only allow deployments to properly maintained runtime.